-- In September 2016, the IUCN World Conservation Congress in Hawaii, with the support of 89% of governments and 94% of NGOs, agreed to Motion 53, that urges world leaders to protect 30% of the planet’s oceans by 2030.
+- In September 2016, the IUCN World Conservation Congress in Hawaii, with the support of 89% of governments and 94% of NGOs, agreed to Motion 53, that urges world leaders to protect 30% of the Oceans by 2030.

 - We need to deploy more influential voices so that decision makers get the message about the importance of acting.
-Your voice has been so important on this issue, and now we need to work on how we activate more so that the idea of achieving 30% of the ocean fully protected by 2030 resonates with political and business leaders in the same way as the 1.5 degree target or achieving zero emissions by 2050.
+Your voice has been so important on this issue, and now we need to work on how we activate more so that the idea of achieving 30% of the Ocean fully protected by 2030 resonates with political and business leaders in the same way as the 1.5ºC target or achieving zero emissions by 2050.

 - EO Wilson recently said: ‘If you save the living world, you will save the non-living world; but if you save only the non-living part, you will lose them both.”